nvsriram/solana-data-program/README.md

 - Currently, the `serialization_status` can only be set on commit.
   - The reason for this is that it makes it easier for the indexer to only have to find a single instruction for the `data_type` and `data`, and use the state of the _data account_ for other fields like the `authority`, `serialization_status`, etc.
   - What this also means, however, is that the `serialization_status` for a _data account_ with uncommitted data could still say that it is `VERIFIED`.
-All this means is that the data that was last committed was `VERIFIED` and does not denote the `serialization_status` of the current uncommitted data.
+All this means is that the data that was last committed was `VERIFIED` and does not denote the `serialization_status` of the current uncommitted data.</s>